S I L K

 silk in the world.

-Thus the use of silk thread spread to other parts of the country and weavers
+Thus the use of silk thread spread to other parts of the country

-combined their Paithani pallus with their silk saris.
+them combined their Paithani pallus with their silk saris.
 The Paithani pallu

 carries a four-sided border in tapestry technique, which combine zari and silk